BFl47/1.1.Data-Mining/README.md

 - Association Analysis
 - Practical Data Mining using Python

-**Goals**: To acquire basic knowledge of the techniques, opportunities, and applications of data mining
+**Goals**: Acquire basic knowledge of the techniques, opportunities, and applications of data mining

 ## University
 - Mannheim University